maxivak/capistrano-docker/readme.md

 TODO:
 * create a systemd service to manage Docker container
-* create Docker container to run sidekiq
+* build Docker image to run sidekiq
+* install sidekiq in Docker container on worker servers